tobi-be/DCS-OH-6A/README.md

 * Open fuel valve (midpanel)
 * Press Govenor trim decrease for 7 seconds
 * Press and keep pressed starter button
-* Turn throttle to idle (Ins) when N1 reaches 12 to 15%
+* Turn throttle to idle (Default: Insert) when N1 reaches 12 to 15%
 * Keep pressing starter button until N1 reaches 60%
 * Enable Generator
 * Enable Inverter
 * Gyro to Magnetic (On)
 * Adjust Altimeter
-* Increase Throttle (PG UP) step by step to increase N2.
+* Increase Throttle (Default: Page Up) step by step to increase N2.
 * When Throttle is max and N2 is stable adjust N2 with the Govenir trim increase/decrease.

 ## Flyingtips